Male Health and Fitness

 Massage and Sports Therapy

-The above are all important considerations when setting personal goals, because simply engaging in cardio activities, such as running around a pitch, playing tennis, golf, cycling or running, does not improve strength. endurance YES, but strength NO!
+The above are all important considerations when setting personal goals, because simply engaging in cardio activities, such as running around a pitch, playing tennis, golf, cycling, or running, does not improve strength.
+Endurance, yes, but strength, no.

 YOU NEED TO BE STRONG to cycle, run, and quickly change direction on the field or court.
 It's also crucial, as you age, to have enough strength to be able to get up after a fall.